An overview of online payments

 Stripe also has resources for issuing refunds on their support site.

-☝️Note: Because this refund won't be reflected in Cliniko just yet, you'll need to manually edit the payment within your Cliniko account.
+Because this refund won’t be reflected in Cliniko just yet, you’ll need to manually record it within your Cliniko account.

 As always, if you have any questions about online payments, our support team is here to help.
 Happy booking! 🤗